Should you buy to let through a limited company?

 Lenders will often be more generous in the amount they are prepared to lend on any given property bought within a limited company.
 This is because the amount of mortgage interest tax relief available to the limited company is unrestricted as compared to the new rules for private individuals purchasing a property.

 Finally, you will need to set the company up, open a bank account for it and be prepared to give the mortgage lender personal guarantees as directors.
+It is a good idea to consult with a suitable qualified mortgage advisor first though as different lenders can have different requirements for the way a limited company is created.

 Should I transfer my existing buy to let portfolio to a limited company?